 Theory Y embraces the idea that, as McGregor writes, "If employees are lazy, indifferent, unwilling to take responsibility, intransigent, uncreative, uncooperative, Theory Y implies that the causes lie in management's methods of organization and control."

-He continues, “… when people respond to managerial decisions in undesired ways, the normal response is to blame them.
+He continues, "... when people respond to managerial decisions in undesired ways, the normal response is to blame them.
 It is their stupidity, or their cooperativeness, or their laziness which is seized on as the explanation of what happened, not management's failure to select appropriate means for control.

 Instead: "Theory Y ... places the problems squarely in the lap of management."